gerrardgs/gerrardgs/README.md

 ## About Me
 Hola All, I'm Gerrard Sebastian.
 Currently I'm 18 years old.

-Currently I'm a college student at Telkom Institute Of Technology, which is Undergraduated Program, Informatics Major, Information and Business Faculty.
+Currently I'm a college student at Telkom University Surabaya, which is Undergraduated Program, Informatics Major, Informatics Faculty.

 Technologies / Tools that i used: